-Ulm is an excellent place for studying finance: Ulm University is ranked 8 worldwide among universities founded less than 50 years ago, according to an analysis by Times Higher Education that is based on research and teaching excellence.
-In a broader perspective, Ulm University improved by 57 ranks and is now ranked 135 worldwide among all universities regardless of their age, according to another analysis by Times Higher Education.
+Ulm is an excellent place for studying finance: In 2017 (its 50th anniversary) Ulm University was ranked 8 worldwide among universities founded less than 50 years ago, according to an analysis by Times Higher Education that is based on research and teaching excellence.
+In a broader perspective, Ulm University improved by another 6 ranks and is now ranked 149 worldwide among all universities regardless of their age, according to another analysis by Times Higher Education.

 Start: winter semester